TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.1-nuances-in-metrics/_index.md

 The name of the counter may not be clear.

 VM CPU Wait counter includes Idle time.
 Since many VMs do not run at 100%, you will see CPU Wait counter to be high.
-You may think it’s waiting for something (e.g. Disk or Memory) but it’s just idle.
+You may think it's waiting for something (e.g. Disk or Memory) but it's just idle.

 In Microsoft Windows, the CPU queue only counts the queue size, while the disk queue excludes the IO commands being processed.